YasmineBB/The-True-Crime-Quiz/README.md

 ### User Stories

 - As the site creator:

   - I want to create a quiz that is both enjoyable and challenging for the user.
   - I want to create a quiz that imparts knowledge to the user on the topic of true crime.
   - I want to create a quiz that is interactive and easy to use.
   - I want to create a quiz that is visually appealing to the user.

 - As a first time user:

   - I want to play a quiz intuitively.
   - I want to have an insightful experience into the topic at hand, true crime.
   - I want to be able to see my results after playing the game.
   - I want to have the option to share this quiz with friends.

 - As a returning user:

   - I want to challenge myself and improve on my scores.

 ## Design

+I created a set of Wireframes which can be viewed [here](wireframes.md).

 ### Colour Scheme